 Our service to the community was interpreted as we wanted – a tangible demonstration of the love of Christ that we have for our neighborhood.

-It’s a witness to the world thru actions.
+It’s a witness to the world through actions.

-In our committee discussion last week, we got into a debate over whether sending church teams to build a Habitat house, or taking our week’s turn for providing overnight housing for the town’s homeless ministry was evangelism.
+In an Evangelism Committee discussion, we got into a debate over whether sending church teams to build a Habitat for Humanity house or taking our week’s turn providing overnight housing for the town’s homeless ministry counts as evangelism.

 I get into this at: Is Community Service really Evangelism?

 Servant evangelism focuses on actions.
-Many churches have social outreach programs to their local areas, but often, many find that doesn’t increase significantly to church attendance or new members.
+Many churches have social outreach programs in their local areas, but often they find that it does not significantly increase church attendance or new members.

 Good works demonstrate our faith.
 But those good works need an explanation.